 Finally, take a look at the pay.

-When you’re just starting as a freelancer, it’s tempting to lowball yourself just to get work.
+When you’re just starting as a freelance proofreader, it’s tempting to lowball yourself just to get work.
 But that can be a big mistake.

 If you start out accepting low rates of pay, it’s easy to get stuck in a cycle of doing that over and over again.
 So consider what you want your target hourly rate to be, then focus your search on jobs that pay that amount.

-Ready to find your first online proofreading job?
+Ready to find available proofreading jobs?
 Here are 35 places to start your search.

 Upwork is an online job marketplace that connects freelancers with companies that want to hire them.